vermiliion/Xray-Only/README.md

 screen -r -d install
 ```
 **For Debian 10 (Buster)**
-- Using Command To Fix Dpkg After Installation
+- Using Command To Fix Dpkg Before Or After Installation
 ```
 dpkg --configure -a
 ```